 - Cloverdale Flea Market – on Sundays at the Cloverdale Fairgrounds.
 It’s not a farmers’ market, but it often has a good number of vendors selling fresh produce, plants and flowers.
 And it’s not a winter market, specifically, as it runs year-round.
 It operates in winter though, and it’s enormous and very popular.

 - Burnaby Farmers Market – until the late fall of 2019, this market was strictly a spring, summer and early autumn market.
 In the winter of 2019/20, however, it ran year-round on Saturdays in the parking lot by Burnaby City Hall.
-The market doesn’t not appear to be happening, however, in the winter of 2020/21.
+The market didn’t appear to be happening, however, in the winter of 2020/21.

 - Abbotsford Flea Market – a weekly market that takes place on Sundays at the Abbotsford Exhibition Park at 32470 Haida Drive.